top of page

 What is POD?
 (Point of Destruction)

-Think of it like a tree: the POC is the root, and the POD is every branch or leaf that keeps growing because of that root.
+Think of it like a tree: the POC is the root, and then you have every branch or leaf that keeps growing because of that root.
 The same fear, habit, or belief might show up in different situations, but it’s still being driven by that original creation point.
+POD is the removal of that tree piece by piece.

 For example:

-That fear of public speaking (POC) might show up in work meetings, social events, or even casual conversations — that’s the POD in action.
+• That fear of public speaking (POC) might show up in work meetings, social events, or even casual conversations.

-Understanding the POD helps you see where you’re still feeding the pattern — and where you have the opportunity to shift it.
+Understanding that you can POC & POD helps you see that while you’re still feeding the pattern — you have the opportunity to shift it.

 Why POD & POC Matter

-The reason this distinction is so powerful is that most of our automatic reactions are a combination of old programming (POC) and current reinforcement (POD).
+The reason this distinction is so powerful is that most of our automatic reactions are a combination of old programming (POC) and current reinforcement (NORRs & NORR slime).
 We often mistake the reaction itself for the “problem,” but in reality, it’s a story that began somewhere and continues because we unknowingly replay it.

 This awareness creates freedom.
 You’re no longer simply “reacting” — you’re noticing the story and choosing whether to continue it or let it go.